 Page Reviewed / Updated - Apr.
 2016

 Medicaid waivers, unlike regular Medicaid or nursing home care, are not entitlement programs.
 Each waiver is approved with a limited number of available slots.
 In previous years, a waiting list has existed for the EPD Waiver.
-In 2013, the number of available slots has been increased to 4,660.
+In 2015, the number of available slots is over 4,600.
 It is unclear whether this expansion will eliminate the wait list entirely.
 However if it does not, this increase will dramatically shorten the waiting period.

 From a financial perspective, the District considers the applicant's income, financial resources or "countable assets" and past asset transfers dating as far back as 60 months preceding their data of application.
 Monthly income for an individual applicant is limited to 3 times Supplemental Security Income.
 In 2015, this means monthly income cannot exceed $2,199 for a single, unmarried or widowed applicant.
 Countable assets, which exclude the value of the home and primary vehicle, cannot exceed $2,000.

 Married couples with two applicants have higher limits and married couples with a single applicant are subjected to a different, more complicated rule set.
 These rules were created in order to enable the "well spouse" (the non-applicant spouse) to continue to live independently.
 Families in this situation and single applicants who are concerned they do not meet the DC Medicaid limits should consult with a Medicaid planner.

 Finally, another option exists for persons over the Medicaid financial limits.
-An applicant can be considered "medically needy" and can qualify for Medicaid if their medical expenses exceed their incomes even though their incomes exceed the Medicaid limits.
+An applicant can be considered "medically needy" and can qualify for Medicaid if their medical expenses exceed their incomes even though their incomes are over the published DC Medicaid limits.

 Each beneficiary of the EPD Waiver has different care requirements and will be approved for different care and support services by their case manager.
 Under the EPD Waiver, the following forms of assistance are available.